Vietnam at a glance

 Hue dishes are extremely delicious and cheap.
 The delicacies can be mentioned such as mussel rice, Hue beef noodle soup, and Hue sweet soup.

-Tourists come to Sapa not only to enjoy the fresh air but also to admire the wild beauty of Northwestern mountains.
+Tourists come to Sapa to enjoy the fresh air and admire the wild beauty of the Northwestern mountains.
 Terraced fields, waterfalls, and majestic mountains create an impressive beauty for Sapa.
-Besides, visitors also have the opportunity to explore the customs, cultural beauty of ethnic minorities such as Black H’Mong, Red Dao, Tay, and Giay.
+Besides, visitors also can explore the customs and cultural beauty of ethnic minorities such as Black H’Mong, Red Dao, Tay, and Giay.

 Referring to Sapa, it is impossible not to mention famous tourist destinations such as Fansipan Peak, Ham Rong Mountain, Stone Church, Muong Hoa Valley, and some villages such as Cat Cat, Ta Phin, Ta Van.
 Come to this foggy land, don’t forget to enjoy a salmon hot pot, drink a cup of Tao Meo wine.

 As a coastal city in Khanh Hoa Province, Nha Trang is the top destination of Vietnam.
 Nha Trang is surrounded by beautiful beaches, majestic mountains, and pristine islands, an ideal place for your vacation.
 Besides the beautiful beaches, the islands as Hon Tre, Hon Chong, and Hon Mun are always attractions to visit this coastal city.

 The most significant advantage of this city is the long sunny season during the first eight months, the temperature difference is not considerable.
 The rainy season of Nha Trang lasts from September to December and reaches its peak in October and November.